-Malawi is one of 10 poorest countries in the world ranking 167 of 177 countries according to the human development report (2007/08) and has a population estimated to be at 13.1 million people.
-The Northern region has the lowest population at 13 percent and the Southern region has the largest population at 45 percent.
-The Central region is home to 42 percent of the population.
-Poverty is wide spread in Malawi with almost 45 percent of the population living below the poverty line of US$1 a day.
-The rural population which constitutes over 80 percent of the population are the most hit with poverty.
+Malawi is one of 10 poorest countries in the world ranking 167 of 177 countries according to the human development report (2007/08) and has a population estimated to be at 16.3 million people.
+The Northern region has the lowest population at 13 percent and the Southern region has the largest population at 45 percent and the Central region has 42 percent.
+Poverty is wide spread in Malawi with almost 45 percent of the population living below the poverty line of $1 USD a day.
+Poverty is most prevalent with the rural population which constitutes over 80 percent of the population.

-More than 80 percent of the population in Malawi, especially in rural area, relies on agriculture for their livelihoods.
-The over reliance on agriculture has brought negative effects on the environment, as the natural resources are being depleted for cultivation land.
+According to a situation analysis by Heifer International Malawi, over 80 percent of the population in Malawi--especially the rural population--relies on agriculture for their livelihoods.
+The over-reliance on agriculture has brought negative effects on the environment, as the natural resources are being depleted for cultivation land.
 Poor farming practices characterize the agricultural production in Malawi which has led to environment degradation.
 These issues have contributed in one way or the other to the changes in rainfall patterns and the accumulation of silt in the rivers affecting power generation in Malawi.

 In addition to crops, livestock plays an important role in improving household food security.
 Apart from providing food and income, livestock also provides manure, hides, social security, etc. In Malawi, livestock contributes to about 8 percent of the total Gross Domestic Product (GDP) and above 36 percent the value of total agricultural products.